aswinkumar1999/iBot-Hexapod_RL/README.md

 # Hexapod V2

-- Added an Larger Plane
+- Added a Larger Plane
 - Correct the Motor Torque Outputs
 - Adjusted the Damping and Stiffness factor of the Bot
 - Added Transformation matrix for Easier SIM2REAL deployment.
+- General Stability of the bot improved and resembles much more closer to the real bot.

 # Installation Instructions